zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-17-LCM-Zymo-Pico-Methyl-Seq-Library-Prep.md

 - Vortex, shaker
 - Aluminum beads (to keep things on ice)
 - Magnetic stand for PCR tubes
+- Custom index primers for Illumina if you have more than 6 samples (Zymo kit provides 6)

+#### About indeces:

+"1.
+Ensure that there is diversity within the first couple of bases.
+Illumina recommends choosing barcodes that do not share the same base at the position.
+2. Order new primers according to the “Can additional index primers be purchased for multiplexing?” section 3.
+Illumina recommends the following multiplexing strategy for 6 or fewer samples: Pool of 2 samples: • Index #6 GCCAAT • Index #12 CTTGTA Pool of 3 samples: • Index #4 TGACCA • Index #6 GCCAAT • Index #12 CTTGTA Pool of 6 samples: • Index #2 CGATGT • Index #4 TGACCA • Index #5 ACAGTG • Index #6 GCCAAT • Index #7 CAGATC • Index #12 CTTGTA"

 #### Kit contents